 These measures also support our ongoing effort to create safer streets, limit the effects of climate change, and increase social connection between residents.

 Important note We have monitored these initiatives since their deployment and received feedback from the community.
 Many of these changes remain in place pending their transition to other planning processes over the longer term.

 Arbutus Street temporary bike path

 We temporarily upgraded a portion of an existing route for cycling on Arbutus Street.

 During the COVID-19 pandemic, we made an interim safety and design waterfront planning process.

 During the pandemic, we provided short-term loading zones near businesses.

 Granville Street patio and transit priority pilot

-Temporary changes on Granville St to create more room for people to move and support local businesses.
+Temporary changes were introduced on Granville St to create more room for people to move and support local businesses.